sitMCella/azure-visualization/README.md

 Users and Groups from Azure Entra ID using a Service Principal Account (App Registration), and stores the data as CSV files in one Storage Account.
-One React application configured with the React-Sigma library, retrives the data from the Storage Account and visualize the Users and the Groups membership.
+One React application configured with the React-Sigma library, retrives the data from the Storage Account and visualizes the Users and the Groups membership.
 The application is packaged in one Docker image and runs in one Azure App Service.

 ## Configuration

 - Assign the RBAC roles "Contributor", "User Access Administrator", "Key Vault Secrets Officer", "AcrPush" to the User account on the Subscription level.
-- Create the file `terraform.tfvars` with the values for the Terraform variables.
+- Create the file `terraform.tfvars` with the values for the following Terraform variables:

 ```sh
 location                  = "<azure_region>" # e.g. "westeurope"